fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 __Arguments__ are pieces of information that are sent to a method invocation to be modified or used to return a specific result.
 We *pass* arguments to a method when we call it.

-In our example above, we are using an argument to pass the word, or string of words, that we want to use in the say method definition.
+In our example above, we are using an argument to pass the word, or string of words, that we want to use in the `say` method definition.

 When we pass those words into the method definition, they're assigned to the *local* variable `words` and we can use them however we please from within the method definition.
 Note that the words local variable is scoped at the *method definition level*; that is, you __cannot__ reference this local variable outside of the `say` method definition.

-The `parameter` is a term that should only be used to describe the name listed in the `def` statement.
-To refer to the value of that parameter, you should refer to the `argument`.
+The `parameter` is a term that should only be used to describe the name of inputs listed in the `def` statement.
+To refer to the value (or data passed in) of that parameter, you should refer to the `argument`.

 ###### Default parameters
-Sometimes, we just want to make sure our program runs, even if a necessary parameters isn't given to the method.
+Sometimes, we just want to make sure our program runs, even if a necessary parameter isn't given to the method.
 We can use default parameters for this purpose:
 ```
 def say(words="Hello")
   puts words